schatzlab/biomedicalresearch2017/assignments/projects/proposals.md

 - Short title for your proposal
 - Your name
 - Email addresses
-- Dscription of what you hope to do and how you will do it:
+- Description of what you hope to do and how you will do it:
     - What is the key question you hope to address?
     - What data will you use to study it?
 Are all the data you need available now?
 When will they be available?
     - What techniques (experimental or computational) will you use to generate and analyze the data?